cyyynthia/or-opt-playground/README.md

 Not the most efficient solution, but an efficient implementation must come from a "real" solver anyway.
 [*John W. Chinneck, Erik W. Dravnieks, (1991) Locating Minimal Infeasible Constraint Sets in Linear Programs.
 ORSA Journal on Computing 3(2):157-168.*](https://doi.org/10.1287/ijoc.3.2.157)

+## Useful resources
+- Collection of instances from MIPLIB: https://git.zib.de/miplib2017/revised-submissions-final
+- Collection of infeasible instances from COIN-OR: https://github.com/coin-or-tools/Data-Infeas/tree/master

 ## License
 Software licensed under the BSD-3-Clause license, please see LICENSE for more details.
-Each file includes credits and information about where it's from when appropriate.
+Each file includes copyright information and the relevant credits.

 ---

-Fuck Python 🩷
+Fuck Python~ 🩷